What is Osteoporosis? – Symptoms, Causes & Treatment

 - your parents having had hip fractures

 - not eating enough energy-rich foods, and foods high in iron, calcium, vitamin D or protein

 - low body weight

-If you suffer from certain diseases, you’re also more likely to develop osteoporosis.
-These include:
+If you suffer from certain medical conditions, you’re also more likely to develop osteoporosis.
+Other risk factors include:

 - diseases that cause bone loss, such as rheumatoid arthritis

 - hypogonadism or early menopause

 Some breast cancer treatments can also reduce bone mineral density.
 As discussed by Breast Cancer Network Australia, the female sex hormone oestrogen helps to protect bones and some breast cancer treatments can reduce bone mineral density by reducing oestrogen levels or stopping oestrogen from working.
 Treatments such as hormone-blocking therapies, chemotherapy (and associated anti-nausea medicines) and ovarian suppression, can reduce bone density and increase your risk of a bone fracture.